Louis Penfield House: Paul Penfield operation

 The stairway in the house is supported from the ceiling.

 Paul Penfield decided to fit out the interiors in 1998, hiring John Origlio to renovate the building.
 The project cost $100,000 and entailed fitting out the interior according to Wright's original plans.
 Since the building was on the National Register of Historic Places, the renovation needed to be performed especially carefully.
 Paul personally worked on the house's millwork, using wood from nearby trees to manufacture the furniture that Wright had designed for the house.
 He also replaced the leaky roof and furnished the house with 1950s-era devices such as a typewriter and a rotary phone.

 Visitors were allowed to stay at the Louis Penfield House starting in 2003.
 At the time, along with the Seth Peterson Cottage in Wisconsin and the Price Tower in Oklahoma, the Penfield House was one of three Wright–designed buildings being used as overnight accommodations.
 Three hundred people had stayed there within a year, and visitors came from as far away as Australia and the Netherlands to stay there.
 Paul and his wife Donna gave visitors tea, coffee, firewood, and books about Wright, but visitors had to bring their own food.
 Because the house was being used as a short-term homestay, the Penfields did not give tours.
 Paul said that owning the house was "like dealing with a group of theater critics"; if he did not maintain the house properly, fans of Wright's work would complain.

+In the late 2000s, Buddhist statues and bamboo groves were added to separate the Penfield House from I-90.
 By 2007, Paul wanted to sell the plans for RiverRock, as the revenue from renting out the original house was not enough to pay for his or his wife's retirement fund.
 Paul also wished to sell the house and its furnishings by the early 2010s, saying that the house needed repairs and that he wanted to "just rent a canal boat in Holland and travel".
 In the meantime, some of the rental income was set aside to pay for RiverRock.